JoeCianflone/rebase/readme.md

 Running list of packages we don't include but have used and will use when the need comes up.

--  `yarn add @popperjs/core` -- popup blocks
+-  `yarn add @popperjs/core` -- popup helper/block
 -  `yarn add fuse.js` -- fuzzy search

 # The rest is up to the project

 At this point, this feels like the most we can create on a global level.
 There may be other things as we go along, but we're not going to try and force out everything, we're going to grow the system organically.
 I know, that can sometimes lead to terrible things happening, but, I'm a gardener...no seriously...one rule I've learned about gardening is that weeds happen, you can put down all the barriers and mulch you want, they will find a way.
 If you assume your barriers will _always_ work your garden will be overrun within a year.
 You've gotta prune it.

 The same thing is true for a design system or meta-framework.
 Constant pruning is needed and it's never done.
 So that's my mentality here.
-We're not forcing conventions, but as they show up, we'll add them in
+We're not forcing conventions, but as they show up, we'll add them in.